Magnetostatic modes and criticality in quantum-Ising materials: Magnetostatic Modes in the Transverse-Field Ising Model

-The dynamic MF susceptibility captures the response of the magnetic moments to the local field.
-The internal susceptibility of the system follows from the response of the magnetic fluctuations to the internal field.
+The MF susceptibility captures the response of the magnetic moments to the local field; the internal susceptibility captures the response to the internal field.
 The shape-independent component of the local field is given by $\delta H_{\emptyset}^z(t) = \Phi_{\emptyset} \delta \overline{M}^z(t)$.
 One may shift this to the left-hand side of Eq. (\ref{eq:EOMMF}) to obtain